GovTechSG/seed-documentation/onboard-device/windows.md

-# Onboard Windows device to SEED as public officer
+# Onboard Windows device to SEED as public officers

 > **Note:** Based on your Windows settings, you may be prompted to restart or reset your password while onboarding.